OsbornePro/BTPS-SecPack/README.md

 ![Email Alert Image](https://raw.githubusercontent.com/tobor88/WindowsEventForwarding/master/Email%20Alert%20Image.png)
 ![Another Alert Image](https://raw.githubusercontent.com/tobor88/WindowsEventForwarding/master/Alert2.png)

-When the script gets triggered it performs a search on all collected targeted events for the last 24 hours only.
+When the script gets triggered it performs a search on all collected targeted events for the last 1 hour and 5 minutes only.
+You can change this in the task and SQL Query script.
 The results will not always mean compromise but they will definitely help to discover them when they happen.
 (Microsoft says the max limit of machines to collect events from is 2,000 to 4,000).
 __REFERNCE:__ [https://support.microsoft.com/en-gb/help/4494356/best-practice-eventlog-forwarding-performance](https://support.microsoft.com/en-gb/help/4494356/best-practice-eventlog-forwarding-performance)